 - 1. An email challenge/response procedure which consists of sending a Random Value to the email address to be included in the Certificate to verify that the Applicant controls the email address. - 2.
 A database maintained by the mail service provider which is periodically updated and considered a Reliable Data Source for identifying authorized certificate requesters. - 3.
 By verifying domain control over the email domain using one of the procedures listed under section 3.2.2. - 3.2.2.2.
 DBA/Tradename Google does not include DBA/Tradenames into Certificates.
 OV Certificates include the company name of the Subscriber. - 3.2.2.3.
-Verification of Country See Section 3.2.2.1. - 3.2.2.4.
-Validation of Domain Authorization or Control Prior to issuing a Certificate, Google validates that the Applicant has control over each FQDN listed in the Certificate by using at least one of the methods listed below. - 3.2.2.4.7 DNS Change Confirming that a Random Value or Request Token generated by Google is present either in a DNS CNAME, TXT or CAA record for the FQDN. - 3.2.2.4.19 Agreed-Upon Change to Website ACME Confirming the Applicant's control over the FQDN by validating domain control of the FQDN using the ACME HTTP Challenge method defined in Section 8.3 of RFC 8555 while observing the additional requirements set out in Section 3.2.2.4.19 BR. - 3.2.2.4.20 TLS Using ALPN Confirming the Applicant's control over the FQDN by validating domain control of the FQDN by negotiating a new application layer protocol using the TLS Application-Layer Protocol Negotiation (ALPN) Extension (RFC 7301) as defined in RFC 8737 while observing the additional requirements set out in Section 3.2.2.4.20 BR.
-Note that this method is not suitable for validating Wildcard Domain Names.
+Verification of Country If the countryName attribute of the subject is present, then Google verifies the country associated with the Subject using one of the following: - 1. the IP Address range assignment by country for either - the web site's IP address, as indicated by the DNS record for the web site or - the Applicant's IP address; - 2. the ccTLD of the requested Domain Name; - 3. information provided by the Domain Name Registrar; or - 4. a method identified in Section 3.2.2.1 of this document. - 3.2.2.4.
+Validation of Domain Authorization or Control Prior to issuing a Certificate, Google validates that the Applicant has control over each FQDN listed in the Certificate by using at least one of the following approved methods as defined in the BR at the time of validation: - 3.2.2.4.7 DNS Change - 3.2.2.4.19 Agreed-Upon Change to Website ACME - 3.2.2.4.20 TLS Using ALPN